dariopalladino/dataplatform-for-learning/README.md

 I could have used Apache Iceberg for instance instead of DeltaLake, however I need to work with Delta and there you go!
 Thus, I've chosen those tools I need the most based on my working experience.

-## I've crafted and containerized for you the following capabilities and all working together:
+## Following capabilities are crafted and containerized for working together:
 - Streaming (based on the official containers from both bitnami aka VMWare and Confluent Inc.)
 - Streaming monitoring (based on a couple of tools, pick your preferred one)
 - The full Elasticsearch stack with Kibana, Logstash and Filebeat! (directly from the official images by Elasticsearch)